 Another common trap on payroll forms is the question about tax residency: “Are you an Australian resident for tax purposes?”
 Failing to correctly classify your tax residency can also lead to tax miscalculations.

 7. Check your tax and HECS payments in your first payslip

 When you get your first payslip from your new job, check that your reserved tax and any HECS or HELP debt repayments are correct.
 Sometimes mistakes get made.
 But your tax obligations are still your responsibility when it comes to tax time.

 Not sure how much tax you should be paying?
 Go back to paycalculator.com.au, plug in your salary and whether you have HECS/HELP debt, and look at the tax column for your pay frequency.
 It should display the amount of tax that should be reserved for your salary*.

-*This calculates deductions and other categories of income, but it gives you a baseline idea of how much you should be paying from that employer.
+**this calculation doesn’t include deductions and other categories of income, but it gives you a baseline idea of how much you should be paying from that employer.